 I love the sound of the word, “Lemon”.
 Just by listening to it, my mouth salivates immediately.
-I made a lemon custard almond cake the other day with a few lemons I had.
+With the salivating mouth, I made a lemon custard almond cake the other day with a few lemons I had.
+I just love anything lemon dessert.

 Making lemon custard is easier than you think.

-I just throw in eggs, sugar, and lemon zest in a pot and whisk together.
+Just throw eggs, sugar, and lemon zest in a sauce pan, and whisk together.

 Add butter and cook over medium low heat until it gets thickened.
-It took me about 5-6 minutes, I think.
+It took me about 5-6 minutes.

 I transferred the custard into a bowl and cover the surface with a piece of plastic wrap to prevent the skin forming on top of the custard.
 Then, I chilled it for a couple of hours in the fridge.